 With WHM, there are a few accounts that it will send emails to regarding important information for the account.
-You can set the email accounts that these accounts are forwarded to from within WHM under the Edit System Mail Preferences page.
+You can set the email accounts that these accounts are forwarded to within WHM under the Edit System Mail Preferences page.

 Where To Find The System Mail Preferences